What are the Mandarin Chinese web safe fonts?

 3. 幼圆, slender touches and rounded corners, pearl’s way.

-5. 微软雅黑, the new Chinese character font introduced in Vista and with IE7, though not that safe compared with the former 4 in that it’s not automatically included in Chinese localized version of Windows XP, but generally considered as the most elegant and beautiful of the Mandarin Chinese web safe fonts.
+5. 微软雅黑, the new Chinese character font introduced in Vista and with IE7, though not that safe compared with the former 4 in that it’s not automatically included in the Chinese localized version of Windows XP, it’s generally accepted as the most elegant and beautiful of the Mandarin Chinese web safe fonts by Chinese web designers.

 chinese websafe fonts